msamylea/AI-Chart-Generator/syntax/flowchart.md

-# Flowcharts - Basic Syntax

-Flowcharts are composed of nodes (geometric shapes) and edges (arrows or lines).
-The Mermaid code defines how nodes and edges are made and accommodates different arrow types, multi-directional arrows, and any linking to and from subgraphs.

-It can also accommodate different arrow types, multi directional arrows, and linking to and from subgraphs.
+## Syntax

-> **Important note**: Do not type the word "end" as a Flowchart node.
+Do not type the word "end" as a Flowchart node.
 Capitalize all or any one the letters to keep the flowchart from breaking, i.e, "End" or "END".
 Typing "end" in all lowercase letters will break the Flowchart.

-# WARNING
+It is also very important to use underscore for multiword descriptors and nodes.
+For example, "wake up --> get out of bed" must be "wake_up --> get_out_of_bed" and "begin testing code" must be "begin_testing_code"

 If you are using the letter "o" or "x" as the first letter in a connecting Flowchart node, add a space before the letter or capitalize the letter (e.g., "dev--- ops", "dev---Ops").